Okan Kocuk

-Okan Kocuk (born 27 July 1995) is a Turkish professional footballer who plays as a goalkeeper for the Turkish club Galatasaray in the Süper Lig.
+Okan Kocuk (born 27 July 1995) is a Turkish professional footballer who plays as a goalkeeper for the Turkish club Samsunspor in the Süper Lig.

 Professional career

 Kocuk made his professional debut for Bursaspor in a 2-1 Süper Lig win over Mersin İdmanyurdu on 1 March 2015.
 In 2016 Kocuk was loaned to Bandırmaspor, and in 2017 was loaned to İstanbulspor.

 Galatasaray

 On 18 July 2019, Kocuk joined Galatasaray on a four-year contract on a free signing.

 Giresunspor (loan)

 On 9 July 2021, Galatasaray announced that goalkeeper Kocuk was loaned to Giresunspor, the new team of the Süper Lig, until the end of the season.

+Return to Galatasaray

+Kocuk became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
+Defeating Ankaragücü 4-1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with 2 weeks before the end and won the 23rd championship in its history.

+On 19 June 2023, it was announced that he left Galatasaray and a thank you message was published.

+Samsunspor

+On 19 June 2023, it was announced that he signed a 3-year contract with Samsunspor.
+Kocuk kept the most clean sheets in the 2024–25 Süper Lig, with 14, as Samsunspor finished the league in third place.

 International career

 Kocuk is a youth international for Turkey at all youth levels In November 2017, Kocuk was called up to the senior Turkey national football team but did not make an appearance.